 A mini-manifesto for the more intense and militant struggle which will be necessary to make health care for all a reality in the United States, written by an ICU nurse at the University of Chicago.

 Marxists tend to emphasize the importance of organizing labor in workplaces or “the point of production.”
-In this pamphlet, Sean Keith sketches out the limitations of a dogmatically labor-centric approach and outlines the radical potential of workers’ cooperatives and participatory budgeting with copious examples from recent history around the world.
+In this pamphlet, the author sketches out the limitations of a dogmatically labor-centric approach and outlines the radical potential of workers’ cooperatives and participatory budgeting with copious examples from recent history around the world.

 Want to be a Space Communist?
 Take off!